neo-project/docs/en-us/sc/white-paper.md

 ### 2.1.3 data source

 If a program obtains data at run time and the data source provides non-deterministic data, the program may become a non-deterministic program.
 For example, through the search engine to get a keyword of the top 10 search results - search engines for different IP address sources may return different sort results.
-The AntShares intelligence provides two deterministic data sources:
+The NEO intelligence provides two deterministic data sources:
 1) Blockchain book
 The contract procedure can access all the data on the entire chain chain through interactive services, including complete blocks and transactions, as well as each of their fields.
 The data on the blocks are deterministic and consistent, so they can be accessed securely by smart contracts.
 2) Contract storage space
-Each application contract deployed on a AntShares has a storage space that can only be accessed by the contract itself, and the consensus mechanism of the small ants ensures that the storage status on each node is consistent.
+Each application contract deployed on a NEO has a storage space that can only be accessed by the contract itself, and the consensus mechanism of the small ants ensures that the storage status on each node is consistent.
 For the case of the need to access the data outside the chain, the small ants did not provide a direct way, through the transaction to the chain data sent to the chain, which converted into the above two types of data sources can be accessed by intelligent contracts.

 ### 2.1.4 contract call